FLOSSBOKORG/FLOSSBOK/foss-community-management/community-metrics/key-metrics.md

 ## 3. Performance

 So far, I have focused on measuring quantities of activities and contributors.
-You also can analyzehowprocesses and people are performing.
+You also can analyze how processes and people are performing.
 For example, you can measure how long processes take to finish.
 Time to resolve or close tickets shows how the project is reacting to new information that requires action, such as fixing a reported bug or implementing a requested new feature.
 Time spent in code review—from the moment when a change to the code is proposed to the moment it is accepted—shows how long upgrading a proposed change to the quality standards expected by the community takes.

 Other metrics deal with how well the project is coping with pending work, such as the ratio of new to closed tickets, or the backlog of still non-completed code reviews.
 Those parameters tell us, for example, whether or not the resources put into solving issues is enough.

 ![](https://opensource.com/sites/default/files/images/business-uploads/efficiency-metrics.png "Efficiency metrics chart")

 Ratio of tickets closed by tickets opened, and ratio of change proposals accepted or abandoned by new change proposals per quarter.
-OpenStack project, as shown in the [OpenStack Development Report, 2015-Q3](http://activity.openstack.org/dash/reports/2015-q3/pdf/2015-q3_OpenStack_report.pdf).
+OpenStack project, as shown in the [OpenStack Development Report, 2015-Q3](http://activity.openstack.org/dash/reports/2015-q3/pdf/2015-q3_OpenStack_report.pdf) \(PDF\).

 ## 4. Demographics